Table of contents

 Here’s a quick breakdown of the most popular options:

-• Year 1: 5% fee on the principal if paid off.
+• Year 1: 5% fee on prepaid principal

 • After Year 5: No penalty.

-🔹 Best for: Long-term buy-and-hold investors, especially during periods of low rates.
+Best for: Long-term buy-and-hold investors, especially during periods of low rates or for investors that are focused on growing their portfolio that want the highest cash flow.

 • Year 1: 3% fee.